Kings & Queens (Ava Max song)

-"Kings & Queens" is a song by American singer Ava Max, released on March 12, 2020, through Atlantic Records as the fifth single from her debut studio album, Heaven & Hell (2020).
-The song was written by Max, Brett McLaughlin, Desmond Child, Hillary Bernstein, Jakke Erixson, Madison Love, Mimoza Blinsson, and producers Cirkut and RedOne.
-It is a power pop song that consists of an electric guitar with synthesizers, and contains an interpolation of Bonnie Tyler's 1986 song "If You Were a Woman (And I Was a Man)", which was additionally used in Bon Jovi's 1986 song "You Give Love a Bad Name".
-The lyrics incorporate the message of women's empowerment.
+"Kings & Queens" is a song by American singer-songwriter Ava Max, released on March 12, 2020, through Atlantic Records as the lead single from her debut studio album, Heaven & Hell (2020).
+The song was written by Ava Max, Brett McLaughlin, Desmond Child, Hillary Bernstein, Jakke Erixson, Madison Love, Mimoza Blinsson, and producers Cirkut and RedOne.
+It is a power pop song that consists of an electric guitar with synthesizers, incorporating the message of women's empowerment.

 "Kings & Queens" received generally favorable reviews from music critics, who praised the production, guitar solo, and lyrics.
 The song topped the charts in Israel, Poland, and Slovenia, while peaking at number 13 on the US Billboard Hot 100, and at number 19 on the UK Singles Chart.
 It attained a platinum certification in ten countries, including the United States and United Kingdom.
 An accompanying music video was directed by Isaac Rentz, which depicts a Khaleesi-inspired Max dancing in a heaven-themed throne room alongside a group of dancers while feasting at a banquet.
 A remix of the song titled "Kings & Queens, Pt.
 2" was released on August 6, 2020, which features American singer Lauv and rapper Saweetie.